Modern restorations

 How long do composite fillings last?

-With good home care and regular cleanings, ten to fifteen years is a reasonable expectation for most composite fillings.
+With good home care and regular cleanings, eight to fifteen years is a reasonable expectation for most composite fillings.
 Larger fillings on chewing surfaces wear faster than smaller ones on front teeth.
 Heavy grinders may see fillings break down sooner; a nightguard helps significantly with that.

 When a filling wears or starts to leak at the edges, we replace it before decay can take hold underneath.
 That’s another reason routine exams matter — we catch the breakdown before it becomes a bigger problem.